 - Nest Bedding Active X – Filled with Energex foam which does not retain heat.
 It feels like a mix of latex and memory foam and also has phase change fabric for additional cooling properties.

-If you suffer from neck, pack or shoulder pain or even more chronic issues like snoring and sleep apnea, your pillow can be one of the causes and it can play an important role in minimizing the symptoms.
+If you suffer from neck pain, back pain, shoulder pain or even more chronic issues like snoring and sleep apnea, your pillow can be one of the causes and it can play an important role in minimizing the symptoms.
 Let’s take a look at various medical conditions and needs and how to choose a great pillow based on that.

 Allergic reactions during sleep can often be caused by incorrect pillow type.
-Materials such as down feathers collect more mites and some people are directly allergic to it.
-On the other hand, latex, buckwheat, cotton and high-quality memory foam are hypoallergenic and rarely cause allergies.
+Materials such as feather pillows may collect more dust mites and some people are directly allergic to it.
+On the other hand, latex, buckwheat, cotton and high-quality memory foam pillows are hypoallergenic and rarely cause allergies.

 Our Tip: If you love that soft down feel, you can buy an alternative (usually made from cotton) and make sure that you place the pillow outside in the sun to kill off any mites.

 Snoring, as you know can be a big problem for your partner.
 But, there is a solution for that, and it’s not some complicated machine or a mouthpiece.
 In most cases of light snoring, it’s just a matter of finding the right pillow and head elevation.

 Side sleepers and stomach sleepers will rarely snore anyway, so this is a back sleeper problem most of the time.
 If you're a back sleeper, slightly elevating your head is good, but it can cause neck pain in the long run.
 This is why we recommend a memory foam pillow more than any other option for this, to help your neck and head with pressure relief while it still helps with snoring.

 Memory foam pillows may also help to reduce neck pain in some sleepers.